zclab/stmaterial/docs/quickstart.md

 Markdown is a significantly more popular markup format than reStructuredText.
 This means that it’s likely that potential contributors/developers on the project are significantly more familiar with Markdown than reStructuredText.
 MyST gives you the best of both worlds – simplicity and familiarity of Markdown with the extensibility power of reST.

-This project provides a live-reloading server, that rebuilds the documentation and refreshes any open pages automatically when changes are saved.
-This enables a much shorter feedback loop which can help boost productivity when writing documentation.

-Disclaimer: I am the primary maintainer of sphinx-autobuild.